tbensky/Prolog-CLP/README.md

 This is the basic idea of Prolog+CLP.
 Programs don't have to stop just becase variables are not known.
 It's happy to work with *constraints* on variables and continue.

-As another example, you may have heard of these funny holiday logic-puzzles like this:
+As another example, you may have heard of, is a funny holiday logic-puzzle:

 > Vixen should be behind Rudolph, Prancer and Dasher, whilst Vixen should be in front of Dancer and Comet.
 Dancer should be ...

 The problem says something like "find the order of Santa's reindeer."

 It might be good to somehow enumerate all reindeer names, so we can get order numbers for all of them.
-So, we can start interpreting the puzzle.
+Then, we can start interpreting the puzzle.

-"Vixen should be behind Rudolph, Prancer and Dasher" might mean whatever order Vixen ends up being in, it should greater in number than that of "Rudolph, Prancer and Dasher."
+"Vixen should be behind Rudolph, Prancer and Dasher" might mean whatever order Vixen ends up being in, it should a larger number than that of "Rudolph, Prancer and Dasher."
 So we might write

 ```
 Vixen > Rudolph